OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 - Product
 ---

+We recently updated our Deployment Freeze feature with 2 new capabilities.

-Do you have specific windows where you don't want deployments going out?
-Do you want to prevent deployments to certain tenants without blocking the whole project?
+The first helps you set specific windows where you don't want deployments going out.
+The second lets you prevent deployments to certain tenants without blocking the whole project.

-We've got great news!
-We're releasing improvements to our Deployment Freezes feature in Octopus Deploy to allow you to do just that.
+In this post, I introduce these new deployment freeze capabilities and how to use them.

 ## Why you need deployment freezes